The Life & Death Of The

 Before the DSLR and even before film SLRs were retrofitted with digital components - Digital sensors started out in "compact" (mirrorless) form.
 These cameras were initially consumer toys, playful with deign and ergonomics, but crippled by a reliance on emerging technology.
 Small / low resolution sensors, slow / tiny memory, poor processing, slow autofocus and terrible screens.
-All this made the experience less than ideal an certainly nothing a professional photographer would touch.
+All this made the experience less than ideal and certainly nothing a professional photographer would want to use.

-The DSLR could hide most of the poor performing early electronics, making a considerably more elegant tool.
-By falling back on the tried and tested SLR design it forced the photographer to interact with the mechanical components (like the shutter, mirror and prism) for operation.
-Apart from being familiar to photographers it also made a much nicer shooting experience than digital technology alone could provide (at the time).
+The DSLR could mask this by forcing the photographer to interact with mechanical components (like the shutter, mirror and prism), making these cameras a considerably more elegant tool and one that could continue using existing lenses.
+Apart from already being familiar to photographers it also made a much nicer shooting experience than digital technology alone could provide (at the time).

-I love the optical viewfinder, mirror and shutter mechanism of the DSLR as a piece of engineering history, but as technology has evolved its once greatest strength has become its greatest weakness.
+The optical viewfinder, mirror and shutter mechanism of the DSLR are a fascinating piece of engineering history, but it has also held them back.
+As technology has evolved its once greatest strength has become its greatest weakness.
 This design now restricts lens design, limits their focus systems, makes previewing depth of field difficult or even impossible.
-It limits their usefulness with ND filters or simply doesn't work at all for UV or IR wavelengths (usually after conversion).
-Information overlaid on an optical viewfinders is limited and using them to look towards the sun can be dangerous.
+It limits their usefulness in dark conditions, with ND filters or simply doesn't work at all in UV or IR wavelengths (usually after conversion).
+Information overlaid on an optical viewfinders is extremely limited and using them to look towards the sun can be dangerous.

 The exponential improvement of digital components over the last few decades has enabled mirrorless cameras to leapfrog over the venerable DSLR's functionality.
-Although mirrorless was initially marketed on simply being smaller & lighter, ultimately they're becoming more capable (reliable, versatile, quiet and faster).
+Although mirrorless was initially marketed on simply being smaller & lighter, ultimately they're becoming more capable (reliable, versatile, faster an silent).
+To illustrate what I mean let's compare features from Nikon's latest flagship DSLR (D6 - 2020) to Sony's first flagship mirrorless camera (A9 - 2017):

 Feature | Nikon D6 | Sony A9